-One of the most important pujas during Chhath festival is the Chhath Sandhya Argh – the evening prayers dedicated to Lord Surya.
+One of the most important pujas during Chhath festival is the Chhath Sandhya Argh – the evening prayers dedicated to Lord Surya which is observed on the third day of Chath Puja.
+In 2017, Chath Dala Evening Puja is on October 26.
 Men and women who are undertaking the Chhath fast worship the Sun God and take a ritual bath in a nearby river, pond or sea.
 Popular Chhath songs and bhajans and Chhat pooja prayers fill the entire area.
 Ritual regional folk songs are also sung on the occasion.
 Chhath Sandhya Argh is mainly performed along the banks of

 Ganga River and Koshi in Bihar, Uttar Pradesh, other parts of eastern India and and attracts millions of devotees.
 Nepal